MarcoWorms/learn.js/README.md

   shirt: {
     color: "blue",
     price: 19.90,
-    description: "A blue t-shirt, you'll never need another one in your life!"
+    description: "A blue t-shirt, you'll never need another one in your life!", },
-  },
   pants: {
     color: "red",
     price: 19.70,
-    description: "A red pant!"
+    description: "A red pant!",
   },
 }